PredixDev/predix-seed/README.md

 #IMPORTANT ANNOUNCEMENT
-On or after September 30, 2016 "develop" branch of this project will be replaced by a version with these main changes:
+On or after September 30, 2016 this "develop" branch of the project will be replaced by a version with these main changes:

 - Fully Polymer-based implementation, including routing
 - Removal of the AngularJS framework